 If you do not take action to thaw your frozen pipes, they can remain frozen for days, weeks, or even months.
 As long as outside temperatures are below freezing, there’s a risk your interior pipes will freeze as well.
 In addition, the longer your pipes remain frozen, the greater the risk of burst water pipes.
-As soon as possible, use a hairdryer, space heater, or another tool to thaw your frozen pipes.
+As soon as possible, use a hairdryer, space heater, smart safety system, or another tool to thaw your frozen pipes.
 Remember, frozen pipes will often stop your water flow.
 Whether you want to shower, wash dishes, or get a glass of water, you need thawed pipes.

 Will Frozen Water Pipes Thaw On Their Own?